You never really know what’s going to happen in life, especially midlife when you find time for your passion project.

 So back to the Museum of Modern Art.

-About five months ago, a curatorial assistant from the Museum of Modern Art contacted me through my Etsy site.
+About five months ago, I was contacted by the Museum of Modern Art through my Etsy site.

-You should have seen my eyeballs when I read it.
+You should have seen my eyeballs when I read the email.

 I thought it was a hoax or spam or something.

-I googled her name, the curator’s name, the exhibition and it was all real!
+I looked up the exhibition and it was all real!

-She asked my permission to include an image of one of my kippahs in an upcoming printed exhibition catalog and accompanying exhibit called, Items: Is Fashion Modern.
+I was asked for my permission to include an image of one of my kippahs in an upcoming printed exhibition catalog and accompanying exhibit called, Items: Is Fashion Modern.

 As you can imagine, I was in a bit of shock.